AbdTron/numl-hackathon/content/schedule.md

 ## Day 1
 **October 7, 2024**

-The scheduele for Day 1 is stil tentative.
+The scheduele for Day 1 is still tentative.
  <!-- This creates a line break fo
  r extra space -->
 - **09:00 AM - 10:00 AM:**